The client understands and agrees to the following:

 3) Equipment.
 Make sure all vehicle equipment is included and in satisfactory condition, such as the hose, cleaning supplies, etc.

 4) Features.
 Ask how all features work, especially the awning (if present).
 You will be charged for damage to a vehicle feature.
-Some features, such as the awning and bike rack, are not guaranteed, because the vehicle might be delivered directly from the factory with no time for installation.
+Some features, most notably the awning and bike rack, are not guaranteed (e.g. because the vehicle might be delivered directly from the factory with no time for installation thereof; because of possible emergent general patterns of misuse by customers; etc).

 5) GPS Units.
 Test the GPS unit (if present) to be sure it works correctly.
 Neither the vendor nor IdeaMerge is responsible for any GPS navigation inaccuracies, imprecisions, ambiguities, errors, malfunctions, or updates.
 Note: it might be less expensive and more effective for you to buy a GPS navigation device before your trip, load it with the appropriate software, and program it with points of interest.
 Special navigation software for large vehicles (motorhomes, trucks) is now on the market, from the likes of Magellan and Rand McNally.